Bureau of Alcohol, Tobacco, Firearms and Explosives

 Drug Enforcement Administration (DEA)

-The lead federal agency in enforcing U.S. narcotics and controlled substances law and regulations.
+The Drug Enforcement Administration is the lead federal agency in enforcing U.S. narcotics and controlled substances laws and regulations.

-Responsible for administering the personnel functions of the Consulate.
-The U.S. Consulate in Ciudad Juárez may hire American citizens and Mexican citizens, within the limitations set forth in U.S. government regulations
+Human Resources is responsible for administering the personnel functions of the Consulate.
+The U.S. Consulate in Ciudad Juarez may hire American citizens and Mexican citizens, within the limitations set forth in U.S. government regulations.

 Immigration and Customs Enforcement (ICE)